najafian-lab/fpw-dl-v1/README.md

 Developed by David Smerkous at Najafian Lab.

 # Overview
 This repository contains the trained model, vision scripts, and relevant code to automate foot process width estimation on electron microscopy images.
 The model was trained on ~1024x1024 segmented EM images.
 The sample EM images were taken where the scaling was about 10nm/pixel, at ~30,000X magnification.
 The images were then downscaled to 640x640 for the custom ForkNet model.
 Please ensure good contrast and quality of datasets if intended for use.
-Please read more at the paper here **[LINK INSERT LATER]**
+You can read the accompanying paper [here](https://www.kidney-international.org/article/S0085-2538(23)00675-0/fulltext).

 ## Image Examples
 Here are a few examples of EM images with varying quality.